algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ### Integral Controller

-The Proportional and Derivative controllers are robust enough to keep on course, but what if some wind starts pushing the car and introducing a constant error?
+The Proportional and Derivative controllers are robust enough to keep on course, but what if some wind starts pushing the car constantly of track?
-Well, we would need to know if we are spending too long on one side to account for it, and we can figure it out by summing up all the errors and multiply it by a constant.
+Well, we would need to know if we are spending too long on one side to account for it, and we can figure it out by summing up all the displacements, usually refered to as errors, and multiply it by a constant.
-This is what the integral controller (I controller) does, which is described by,
+This is what the integral controller (I controller) does, which is described by

 $$ I = K_{i} \int_{0}^{t} e(\uptau) d\uptau, $$